This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you purchase through my link.

 Your Charity Bucket

-The charity bucket is the most flexible of all the buckets.
-You have multiple options for what to do with it.
+You have multiple options for what to do with the charity bucket.
 You can put 5% – 10% of your income into it.
 You can give 5% – 10% of your time.
-You can also do a combination with putting 5% of your money into the charity bucket and giving 5% of your time.
+You can also do a combination of putting 5% of your money into the charity bucket and giving 5% of your time.
 It’s all up to you.

-If you’re giving money, you can give it to the same recipient every month, or you can continually change who you donate to.
+If you’re giving money, you can give it to the same recipient every month or continually change who you donate to.

 “If you really feel you can’t spare the money right now, then give your time to a cause. … There are many ways to give back.” – Kieron Sweeney